 Meet Sonali Singh.
 She joined the team in October 2019, and we caught up with her to find out how she’s getting on.

 Hi there!
 I graduated from Queen Mary University in 2019 with a degree in computer science.

-What made you apply to the graduate program?
+What made you apply for the graduate role?

 I was looking for grad schemes or jobs after university that were focussed on data and came across Cambridge Intelligence.
 Data visualization sounded so interesting and I thought it’d be good to apply.

-What was it about our program that stood out from the others?
+What was it about our role that stood out from the others?

 I really like how much investment goes into training.
 I was trying to avoid the corporate approach where you get two weeks of intense training and then get thrown in.
 That really wouldn’t work for me.
 I prefer something more relaxed but still focussed.